Lesson 6 - Comparing Scenario Results

 - There is no option to right-click on an element and view its results.
 Elements do not store results in Scenario Mode.

-- If you double-click on a Time History Result element or a Distribution Result element, GoldSim displays results for all scenarios for which scenario results have been generated.
-That is, you will use Time History and Distribution Result elements to compare scenario results.
+- If you double-click on a Time History Result element, a Final Value Result element or a Distribution Result element, GoldSim displays results for all scenarios for which scenario results have been generated.
+That is, you will use Time History, Final Value and Distribution Result elements to compare scenario results.

 Note: You can choose to hide a particular scenario from displaying in Time History and Distribution Result elements by clearing the Show button for that scenario in the Scenario Manager.